parveenkumarmath/parveenkumarmath.github.io/index.md

 ---

 ## About Me
-I am a PhD scholar at IIT Ropar working in the area of **Inverse Problems for Partial Differential Equations (PDEs)**.
+I am a PhD scholar at IIT Ropar working on **Inverse Problems for Partial Differential Equations (PDEs)**.

 ---